bitcoinj/bitcoinj.github.io/getting-started-java.md

     @Override
     public void onCoinsReceived(Wallet w, Transaction tx, Coin prevBalance, Coin newBalance) {
         // Runs in the dedicated "user thread".
+	//
+        // The transaction "tx" can either be pending, or included into a block (we didn't see the broadcast).
         Coin value = tx.getValueSentToMe(w);
         System.out.println("Received tx for " + value.toFriendlyString() + ": " + tx);
         System.out.println("Transaction will be forwarded after it confirms.");